 How is carotid artery disease treated? — Treatments for carotid artery disease focus mostly on preventing stroke.
 Treatments can include:

-- Surgery – Doctors can do surgery to remove plaque from the carotid arteries (figure 2).
+●Surgery – Doctors can do surgery to remove plaque from the carotid arteries (figure 2).
 This is called "carotid endarterectomy."
-This treatment is most appropriate for people who have had a TIA or stroke and who have a lot of plaque in their carotid arteries.
-It is also appropriate for some people who have not had a stroke or TIA but who have a lot of plaque in their carotid arteries.
+This treatment is most appropriate for people who have had a TIA or stroke caused by plaque in one of their carotid arteries.

-- Carotid stenting – Carotid stenting is when doctors insert a tiny metal tube called a "stent" into the carotid artery.
+●Carotid stenting – Carotid stenting is when doctors insert a tiny metal tube called a "stent" into the carotid artery.
 The stent is designed to prop open narrowed arteries.
-This treatment seems to be more dangerous than surgery, especially for people age 70 or older.
-It is not appropriate for most people.
+This treatment seems to be more risky than surgery for people age 70 or older.

 Which treatment is right for me? — The right treatment for you will depend on:

-- Whether you have already had a stroke or TIA that seemed to be caused by your carotid artery disease
+●Whether you have already had a stroke or TIA caused by carotid artery disease

 If your doctor suggests surgery or stenting, ask these questions:

-- Does the surgeon who will do the procedure have a lot of experience?
+●Does the doctor who will do the procedure have a lot of experience?

-Patient information: High blood pressure in adults (The Basics)
+Patient education: High blood pressure in adults (The Basics)

-Patient information: Vagal maneuvers and their responses (The Basics)
+Patient education: Vagal maneuvers and their responses (The Basics)